From Boston to Palestine: Student Encampments Began in Peace and Ended in Handcuffs

 A few hours after the Emerson students were arrested, Northeastern students set up camp on Centennial Common, a field next to the Ruggles Train Station.

 The “North Eastern Liberation Zone” faced threats of police violence from its inception.
-As students gathered at 7 a.m. to build their tents, a line of police officers in full riot gear were waiting for them.
+As students gathered at 7 a.m. to build their tents, a line of police officers were waiting for them.

 Early morning on the first day of Northeastern’s Encampment.
 Photo from IfNotNowBoston.